EDUCATIONAL INNOVATION

 GUEST TEACHING

 Polar Aspect are enthusiastic about bringing the Arctic into the classroom.
-Polar Aspect Managing Principal Dr Anthony Speca has appeared as a guest teacher at the following educational institutions:
+Polar Aspect Founding Principal Dr Anthony Speca has appeared as a guest teacher at the following educational institutions:

 • Arctic State Agrotechnological University (Russia)